Course Outline

 Specific requirements

 Online students will need to attend a weekly Zoom workshop via computer or device with a working camera and microphone.
-This course is not suitable for asynchronous learning.
+For online and campus-based students: this course is collaborative and is not suitable for asynchronous learning.
+Students are expected to attend weekly workshops.

 How are risks managed in this course?